 Measuring indoor carbon dioxide levels is the first thing I do to ensure that a home is healthy.
-Our state of the art air quality meters test for both carbon dioxide and carbon monoxide in parts per million (ppm) as part of every indoor air quality inspection.
+Our state-of-the-art air quality meters test for both carbon dioxide and carbon monoxide in parts per million (ppm) as part of every indoor air quality inspection.
 Elevated levels of carbon dioxide indicate that an insufficient amount of fresh, outdoor air is being delivered to the occupied areas of the building.
 This also indicates that other pollutants in the building may exist at elevated levels since there is not enough fresh air to dilute them.
-Because of this toxins build up and people get sick.
+Because of this, toxins build up and people get sick.

 Carbon Dioxide Levels and Your Health

 Keeping levels less than 700 ppm above the outdoor air concentration is an indication that sufficient outdoor air is being brought into the environment.
 This will help control other pollutants at acceptable levels.
-IAQ research has shown that building occupant complaints happen as the indoor concentration of carbon dioxide increases about 700 ppm to 800 ppm above the outside level.
+IAQ research has shown that building occupant complaints will be observed as the indoor concentration of carbon dioxide increases about 700 ppm to 800 ppm above the outside level.
 Carbon dioxide levels are an indicator that other pollutants from indoor sources may exist at irritating and observable levels.